The 5 visual problems

 • Finally, the dreamy expressions of the “artist” and “model” are typical depictions of poetic inspiration in an artist’s mind.

 Thus, once again, multiple inconsistencies and problems are logically resolved with one answer.
-Le Déjeuner sur l’Herbe, one of the most investigated images in the entire history of art, makes sense after all.
+Le Déjeuner sur l’Herbe, one of the most investigated images in the entire history of art, can make sense after all and not just any sense but poetic sense in line with the many other canonical masterpieces explained on EPPH.

-There are, at this count, 24 other paintings or drawings by Manet explained on this site, all in the same manner as Le Déjeuner.
-To discover how Picasso interpreted Manet's masterpiece in the same manner, see the entry on his sketches after Le Dejeuner
+There are, at this count, 24 other paintings or drawings by Manet explained in the same manner as Le Déjeuner.
+To discover how Picasso interpreted Manet's masterpiece the same way, see the entry on his sketches after Le Dejeuner.